choppen5/client-acd/README.md

 `heroku create`
 this will create a Heroku URL you can use to complete the [Twilio Config steps above with your new Heroku URL](https://github.com/choppen5/client-acd#twilio-config)

-- Install MongoHQ
+- Install MongoLab

-`heroku addons:add mongohq`
+`heroku addons:add mongolab`

 Set your Heroku config - you can set ALL the environment variables with this command (replace with your auth tokens etc):